anirudhrathinam94/interview-prep-v2/Monotonic Queue/Readme.md

 1. The next greater/smaller element in a list
 2. The maximum/minimum value in a sliding window.
+3. Number of adjacent elements with at least value of current element

 The monotonic queue is a `Deque` that contains elements that are either increasing or decreasing.
 Let us consider a monotonic queue that is **decreasing** for a **variable length** sliding window as described in the previous section.